Sparse learned kernels for interpretable and efficient medical time series processing: Methods

 \subsubsection{Baselines}

-We compare against a common deep learning architecture for medical signal processing, namely a 1D-ResNet.
-The baseline is discussed in Appendix \ref{sec:appdx_baselines}.
+We compare against a common deep learning architecture for medical signal processing, namely a 1D-ResNet, as well as several previously state-of-the-art low-parameter count convolutional neural networks.
+These baselines are outlined in the Baseline Methods section.

-\subsection{Interpretability}
+\subsubsection{Interpretability}

 We trained another learned kernel classifier to distinguish between $1^\circ$ atrioventricular block (1140 samples) and sinus rhythm (8125 samples) to demonstrate the interpretability of our method.
-We chose $1^\circ$ atrioventricular block to demonstrate the interpretability of our method as it is defined by a single salient feature (the duration between the P-wave and QRS-complex), rather than a set of global features (e.g., irregularly irregular beats in atrial fibrillation).
+We chose $1^\circ$ atrioventricular block to demonstrate the interpretability of our method as it is defined by a single salient feature (the PR-interval), rather than a set of global features (e.g., irregularly irregular beats in atrial fibrillation).
 We gather this data from the Zheng et al$.$ dataset.